eflanili7881/AdobeLZMA2UnpackerScript/README.md

 - Be sure to change Zip-Lzma2 to Zip-Deflated on application.json to install these unpacked assets.
   - You can pack and install these assets with the script I wrote at https://github.com/osmankovan123/AdobeRepackerAndInstallerScript/tree/HyperDrive
 - I suggest run this script on freshly installed Windows due to HyperDrive installer will skip already installed packages.
 Therefore, some packages may not be unpacked.
-  - Or you can uninstall every bits of Adobe apps via Adobe Cleaner Tool.
+  - Or you can uninstall every bits of Adobe apps via Adobe Creative Cloud Cleaner Tool at https://helpx.adobe.com/enterprise/kb/cc-cleaner-tool-for-enterprise-users.html .
+    - If web page isn't accessible, try downloading from direct link at https://swupmf.adobe.com/webfeed/CleanerTool/win/AdobeCreativeCloudCleanerTool.exe .
 - To unpack all language assets, on application.json, change every language packages conditions from that langauge to your desired install language (i.e. en_US).
   - Or you can search and replace "condition" with anything else that isn't conflicting with any text editor.
 This also allows to unpack all architectures and Windows 7 special packages.
   - Some installers have resources\AppInfo.json file (i.e. Photoshop and Premiere Elements 2023).
 If this file exists, probably application.json and other crucial files are cannot be altered due to HyperDrive installer engine's version (>=5.6.0.788) and HyperDrive installer gives "Installer is corrupt." error.
 To solve this, use HyperDrive installer engine with older version from one of the installers (4.5.0.300-5.5.0.617 should work.).